platformsh/platformsh-docs/src/configuration/services/mysql.md

 ## Supported versions

 The service type `mysql` refers to MariaDB.
-The service type `oracle-mysql` refers to MySQL as released by Oracle, Inc.
+The service type `oracle-mysql` refers to MySQL as released by Oracle, Inc.  Other than the `type`, MySQL and MariaDB are otherwise identical and the rest of this page refers to both equally.

 * mysql:10.0
 * mysql:10.1